Our Threatened Coast

 Our Threatened Coast 12 MB (PDF)

 High res report, executive summary, and figures

-Yet despite this ecological value, many of the habitats that provide these benefits are under significant stress.
+Despite the ecological value of the Salish Sea, many of the habitats that provide these benefits are under significant stress.
 This situation will only be exacerbated by the combined effect that proposed energy and shipping projects have, including oil spills.
-No one is examining these proposals from the perspective of their cumulative impacts, and how they affect our economies, cultures, and values of the Salish Sea.
+These proposals are not being examined from the perspective of their cumulative impacts, and how they affect our economies, cultures, and values of the Salish Sea.